 I love your Stormy Monday series, and for Black History Month, I’d like to touch upon the significance of Jazz as an art form.
-Could you tell me why you think why Harlem went from a haven and a mecca for black culture and how, a little later, it’s changed?
+Could you tell me why you think why Harlem went from a haven and a mecca for Black culture and how, a little later, it’s changed?
 What role did Jazz play?
 How do you feel Langston Hughes would feel if he was alive today?
 I don’t mean to paint Harlem as a place where there isn’t the same beauty, but I feel that it must have been better before and that our people were stripped of their pride systematically.
-Do you know which contemporary photographers you feel are capturing the beauty, regality, and community of blackness of Harlem, other than yourself, as well as James Van Der Zee?
+Do you know which contemporary photographers you feel are capturing the beauty, regality, and community of the Blackness of Harlem, other than yourself, as well as James Van Der Zee?

 Harlem has changed because the forces of economics dictate what happens or doesn’t happen in cities like New York.
 There was always a lot of untapped potential in Harlem, and finally somebody decided to take advantage of classic properties that were relatively low-priced.
-And those somebodies in this country are invariably white, and so you have black people being displaced.
+And those somebodies in this country are invariably white, and so you have Black people being displaced.

 Jazz has historically played a major role in the culture of Harlem.
 Some of the most famous jazz clubs (such as Minton’s Playhouse) were based there, and countless musicians have been residents.
 When I moved there in the early 1990’s, there were several neighborhood bars and lounges where live music was featured nightly with no cover charge.
 Almost all of those places are gone now, replaced by condos and upscale restaurants and bars.
 I moved out of Harlem in 1997 and live in Philadelphia now, but I’m always amazed at the changes that have taken place since then.